zhyifei/docs.zh-cn/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

 ms.assetid: 465694cf-258b-4747-9dae-35b01a5bcdbb
 author: mairaw
 ms.author: mairaw
-ms.openlocfilehash: 1f768242bffe619051779f87e950138ae9fcec6c
+ms.openlocfilehash: 37f5543ceaca83a024132c5d010b6d969876454f
-ms.sourcegitcommit: da2dd2772fcf32b44eb18b1cbe8affd17b1753c9
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 09/27/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71353182"
+ms.locfileid: "74353829"
 ---
 # <a name="how-to-create-genericprincipal-and-genericidentity-objects"></a>如何：创建 GenericPrincipal 和 GenericIdentity 对象

-可以将 <xref:System.Security.Principal.GenericIdentity> 类与 <xref:System.Security.Principal.GenericPrincipal> 类结合使用，以创建独立于 Windows 域的授权方案。
+You can use the <xref:System.Security.Principal.GenericIdentity> class in conjunction with the <xref:System.Security.Principal.GenericPrincipal> class to create an authorization scheme that exists independent of a Windows domain.

 ### <a name="to-create-a-genericprincipal-object"></a>创建 GenericPrincipal 对象